Do Bed Bugs Survive Cold?

 If you’ve got bed bugs in your home, or suspect that you do, you might have heard about killing bed bugs with cold air.
 But is killing bed bugs with cold air really an effective method?
 Let’s start with a few facts:

 - Temperatures over 120 degrees will kill them, but so too will freezing temperatures under 32 degrees.
 And even below 55 degrees, bed bugs struggle to survive and generally can’t reproduce.

 The problem is figuring out a practical method for killing bed bugs with cold air.
 Unfortunately, all of the solutions for killing bed bugs with cold air are problematic for most people.

-You can take your entire bed—mattress, box springs, frame—and put it outside if it’s freezing outside.
+- You can take your entire bed—mattress, box springs, frame—and put it outside if it’s freezing outside.
 But that’s a hassle, and where are you going to sleep?
 Of course, you could just open up windows, but then you’d be freezing too!
 Remember, freezing takes days to work, so this isn’t just a matter of going out to the movies while the bed bugs die.

-You could keep your AC regularly set at below 55 degrees.
+- You could keep your AC regularly set at below 55 degrees.
 BRRR!
 And talk about a huge power bill!